Yuanzidan081/GoogleTest-Cpp-CMake-Template/readme.md

+# GoogleTest-Cpp-CMake-Template
-This is a googleTest cmake template for C++ project, I use it in my windows platform.
+This is a GoogleTest CMake template for C++ project, I use it in my windows platform.

 # How to use it

-1. add your test source files in the `function` folder, example:
+1. Add your test source files in the `function` folder, example:

 + `function/TestFunction.h`